sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

 Custom Operators
 =================

-Currently TPU-MLIR allows users to implement computations on tensors using TPU-Kernel and TpuLang for floating-point operations (i.e., F32, F16, BF16).
-This chapter primarily explains the process of using custom operators in the TPU-MLIR distribution package.

 Overview
 ---------
 TPU-MLIR already includes a rich library of operators that can fulfill the needs of most neural network models.
 However, in certain scenarios, there may be a requirement for users to define their own custom operators to perform computations on tensors.
 This need arises when: